And P Q has only one constructor, called And.intro.inductive And (P Q : Prop) : Prop

 exact f p -- constructs a term `f p : Q`, which closes the goal (unification)

-For comparison, the term mode proof would be of a similar length, but in term mode the infoview does not show anything, except the absence of an error message.
-The type ascriptions are optional and the program can even be shortened to fun ⟨f, p⟩ ↦ f p
+For comparison, the term mode proof would be of a similar length and structure.
+The type ascriptions are optional and the program can even be shortened to fun ⟨f, p⟩ ↦ f p.

 theorem mp {P Q : Prop} : (P → Q) ∧ P → Q :=